 Ending deforestation as soon as possible, achieving quality restoration, increasing significantly the amount of land managed according to best practices, and making massive financial investments - those goals urge us to raise our ambitions and accelerate our actions.

 This international Summit is an independent, multi-stakeholder initiative that focuses on implementing international goals, by bringing to the forefront multilateral organisations, the scientific community, businesses, NGOs and indigenous communities who can inspire others with their determination and impact on the ground.

 Reforest'Action is a B Corp certified company whose mission is to preserve and restore the world's forests in response to the twin crisis of climate and biodiversity.

-The Open Diplomacy Institute is a French think-tank working on global affairs.
-The Institute aims at involving citizens in the design of international public policies.
+The Open Diplomacy Institute is a French think-tank working on global governance of sustainability.
+It aims at accelerating the implementation of the 2030 Agenda.